What Is ORP in Hydrogen Water?

 The clean rule:

 Use PPB or PPM for hydrogen concentration.
-Use ORP as related context, not as a replacement.
+Use ORP as related water-chemistry context, not as a replacement.

 Why ORP Can Be Misleading in Hydrogen Water Marketing